 Most of the shops and restaurants are in the street of 14th Ave S. You don't have to travel abroad to try other countries' cuisines.
 There's MoMo's Kebab (Mediterranean restaurant, momoskebabseattle.com) at 8520 14th Ave S, Ambakity Cocina Mexicana (Mexican restaurant, ambakitytogo.com) at 8515 14th Ave S near Big Top Curiosity Shop, Mom's Kitchen Indian Restaurant (Indian restaurant, momskitchenseattle.com) at 8909 14th Ave S located in South Park Food Center, MI Fondita Del Itsmo (Mexican restaurant) at 8525 14th Ave S near Uncle Eddie's Public House, and more.
 Other restaurants available in this neighborhood are Loretta's Northwesterner (Bar & Grill, lorettasnorthwesterner.com) at 8617 14th Ave S, Uncle Eddie's Public House (American restaurant, eddiesp.com) at 8601 14th Ave S near the intersection of S Cloverdale St and 14th Ave S, and more.

 If you're looking for a place to chill and have some drinks with friends and workmates after work, visit some breweries in the South Park neighborhood.
 There's Seattle-Lite Brewing Company (seattle-lite.com) at 8520 14th Ave S #4803 near MoMo's Kebab, Tin Dog Brewing (tindogbrewing.com) at 309 S Cloverdale St Suite A2 located in Cloverdale Business Park, and Timber City Ginger Beer (timbercityginger.com) at 8103 8th Ave S #105 in the west of Duwamish Waterway Park.
 Homes in the South Park area have recently sold for between $240k and $825k.
-To see today's real estate listings in South Park, Seattle, please click the link below.
+To see today's real estate listings in South Park, Seattle, please click the link above.

 The South Park neighborhood is located in South Seattle.
 Homes for sale in South Park include foreclosures (bank-owned homes), short sales, new construction, and traditional resale homes.
 Home styles range from condos to townhomes and single-family homes.